tshadowknight/SRW_Engine_MV_Docs/manual.md

 * setPortraitOverlay id

-	Set an overlay for the portrait in the textbox.
-The overlay should be 2x8 spritesheet in the img/system folder with the name PortraitOverlay_[id].png
+	Add an overlay for the portrait in the textbox.
+The overlay should be 2x8 spritesheet in the img/system folder with the name PortraitOverlay_[id].png.
+Frames are of face width and face height in dimensions.
+	Overlays are drawn in the order they were added, so the last one is drawn last and will be on top.

-* hidePortraitOverlay
+* hidePortraitOverlay id

+	Hides the portrait overlay with the specified id.

+* hideAllPortraitOverlays

-	Hides any visible portrait overlays.
+	Hides all portrait overlays.

 * setLocationHeader location